What is a Local Offer?

 How will the Pre-school prepare and support my child to join the transfer to a new setting or school?

 Little Dragons works closely with other settings/schools liaising with class teachers and your child’s key person to aid transition.
-We have good links with the local school, intake days are planned in the last half of the Summer Term and schools assemblies are attended by children attending Reception in September.
+We have good links with the local school, intake days are planned in the last half of the Summer Term and school assemblies are attended by children attending Reception in September.

 We will discuss any relevant information with you (with your permission) and your child prior to your child’s start date.
 We offer a flexible settling in period, should your child have difficulties settling in and when transferring to another setting or moving on to school.
 We will invite the key person/teacher to attend your child’s sessions at pre-school to help them become familiar with them and to discuss your child’s strengths and needs.